microsoft/nni/docs/en_US/Tutorial/ExperimentConfig.md

       __classArgs__ specifies the arguments of tuner algorithm.

-  * __gpuNum__
+  * __gpuIndices__

-      __gpuNum__ specifies the gpu number to run the tuner process.
-The value of this field should be a positive number.
-If the field is not set, NNI will not set `CUDA_VISIBLE_DEVICES` in script (that is, will not control the visibility of GPUs on trial command through `CUDA_VISIBLE_DEVICES`), and will not manage gpu resource.

-      Note: users could only specify one way to set tuner, for example, set {tunerName, optimizationMode} or {tunerCommand, tunerCwd}, and could not set them both.
+      __gpuIndices__ specifies the gpus that can be used by the tuner process.
+Single or multiple GPU indices can be specified, multiple GPU indices are seperated by comma(,), such as `1` or `0,1,3`.
+If the field is not set, `CUDA_VISIBLE_DEVICES` will be '' in script, that is, no GPU is visible to tuner.

   * __includeIntermediateResults__